Amazon targets frequent shoppers with new Prime service

 Amazon expanded its AmazonFresh online grocery business into parts of Los Angeles on Monday, after testing the service in its hometown of Seattle for more than five years.

-Amazon offered a 90-day free trial of AmazonFresh in Los Angeles to consumers who are already members of Prime, which costs $79 a year for free two-day shipping on millions of products.
+Amazon offered a 90-day free trial of AmazonFresh in Los Angeles to consumers who are already members of Prime, which costs $79 (50.69 pounds) a year for free two-day shipping on millions of products.

 After the trial ends, customers will be upgraded to a new "Prime Fresh" membership.
 This costs $299 a year and includes free same-day or overnight delivery of orders over $35 of groceries and more than 500,000 other everyday household items.